-The Department believes that its work contributes to creating a safer, secure and enabling environment in the Western Cape in which growth can take place through increased levels of social cohesion, social capital and skills levels in communities.
-For this reason, the mobilisation of communities through a process of participation is effected to ensure the transfer of skills, development and partnership in solving the challenges facing the province, in particular reducing levels of crime.
+The Department believes that its work contributes to creating a safer, secure and enabling environment in the Western Cape in which growth can take place through increased levels of social cohesion and building the levels of social capital and skills levels in communities.
+For this reason, the mobilisation of communities through a process of participation is effected to ensure the transfer of skills, development and partnership in solving the challenges facing the province, in particular reducing levels of crime

-6. STRATEGIC THRUSTS AND OBJECTIVES - 2005-2010
+5. STRATEGIC THRUSTS AND OBJECTIVES - 2005-2010